Usha Sanyal

-Usha Sanyal is an American scholar and historian.
+Usha Sanyal is an Indian scholar and historian of Islam specializing in the Barelvi movement.
+She was a visiting assistant professor of history at Wingate University in North Carolina.
 Her PhD dissertation analysed the Islamic legal scholar Ahmed Raza Khan Barelvi.
-She is Visiting assistant professor of history at Wingate University in North Carolina.

 Education

-Sanyal has graduated with a BA (Honors) in Sociology, minor in Economics from Delhi University, India and MA in Southeast Asian Studies, University of Kent at Canterbury, UK.
-Her M Phil. in History, was done from Columbia University, South Asia and Southeast Asia.
-She also completed a Ph.D. in history from Columbia University in 1990.
+Sanyal graduated with a BA (Honors) in sociology with a minor in economics from Delhi University, India and an MA in Southeast Asian studies from the University of Kent at Canterbury, UK.
+Her M Phil. in South Asian and Southeast Asian history, was done from Columbia University.
+She also completed a Ph.D. in history from the Columbia University in 1990.

 Languages

-Sanyal's research includes a knowledge of the English, French, and Hindi/Urdu Languages.
+Sanyal's research includes a knowledge of the English, French, and Hindi-Urdu Languages.